Pomerelia: Duchy of Pomerelia

 Swietopelk II, who styled himself dux. since 1227, chartered the town of Gdańsk with Lübeck law and invited the Dominican Order.
 His conflicts with the Teutonic Order, who had become his eastern neighbor in 1230, were settled in 1253 by exempting the order from the Vistula dues.
 With Swietopelk II's death in 1266, the rule of his realm passed to his sons Wartislaw and Mestwin II.
 These brothers initiated another civil war, with Mestwin II allying with and pledging allegiance to the Brandenburg margraves (Treaty of Arnswalde, 1269).
-The margraves, who in the 1269 treaty also gained the land of Białogarda, were also supposed to help Mestwin II securing the lands of Schlawe (Sławno) and Stolp (Słupsk), which after Swietopelk II's death were in part taken over by Barnim III.
+The margraves, who in the 1269 treaty also gained the land of Białogarda, were also supposed to help Mestwin II securing the lands of Sławno and Słupsk, which after Swietopelk II's death were in part taken over by Barnim III.
 With the margraves' aid, Mestwin II succeeded in expelling Wartislaw from Gdansk in 1270/71.
-The lands of Schlawe/Slawno, however, were taken over by Mestwin II's nephew Wizlaw II, prince of Rügen in 1269/70, who founded the town of Rügenwalde (now Darlowo) near the fort of Dirlow.
+The lands of Sławno, however, were taken over by Mestwin II's nephew Vitslav II, Prince of Rügen in 1269/70, who founded the town near the fort of Dirlow (now Darłowo).

 In 1273, Mestwin found himself in open conflict against the margraves who refused to remove their troops from Gdańsk, Mestwin's possession, which he had been forced to temporarily lease to them during his struggles against Wartisław and Sambor.
 Since the lease had now expired, through this action, the Margrave Conrad broke the Treaty of Arnswalde and subsequent agreements.
 His aim was to capture as much of Mestwin's Pomerelia as possible.
 Mestwin, unable to dislodge the Brandenburgian troops himself called in the aid of Bolesław the Pious, whose troops took the city with a direct attack.
-The war against Brandenburg ended in 1273 with a treaty (possibly signed at Drawno Bridge), in which Brandenburg returned Gdańsk to Mestwin while he paid feudal homage to the margraves for the lands of Schlawe (Sławno) and Stolp (Słupsk).
+The war against Brandenburg ended in 1273 with a treaty (possibly signed at Drawno Bridge), in which Brandenburg returned Gdańsk to Mestwin while he paid feudal homage to the margraves for the lands of Sławno and Słupsk.

 On February 15, 1282, High Duke of Poland and Wielkopolska Przemysł II and the Duke of Pomerelia Mestwin II, signed the Treaty of Kępno which transferred the suzerainty over Pomerelia to Przemysł.
 As a result of the treaty the period of Pomerelian independence ended and the region was again part of Poland.
 Przemysł adopted the title dux Polonie et Pomeranie (Duke of Poland and Pomerania).
 Mestwin, per the agreement, retained de facto control over the province until his death in 1294, at which time Przemysł, who was already the de jure ruler of the territory, took it under his direct rule.

 The hereditary ruleta of the Duchy included as follows: